CamSac/iaac-helm-charts/README.md

 ## To Do

-- create a dependency helm chart to create deployments, services, and volume mounts

-- get fixed ip address from router and setup DDNS

 - bitwarden and use passwords for this

-- create an even better helm repo based on lazy-helm-charts

 - maybe learn kustomize since it will handles crds for me

 - add resources limits and user restrictions on helm charts

-- argocd dex and authentik

-- automate cloudflare IP address whitelist

 ### CRDs that need managing

-- argocd

-- traefik (managed by helm chart)

 - cert-manager